 How a Chicago Distracted Driving Accident Lawyer May Be Able to Help

 The team at Ben Crump Law, PLLC can investigate to find out what happened in the moments leading up to the collision that injured you.
-If you believe the other driver was using a cell phone at the time of the crash, but he or she denies it, we can obtain cell phone records to find out if your suspicion is correct.
+We can file an insurance claim or lawsuit to help you recoup the cost of your out-of-pocket expenses.

 We can review the accident report and statements from you and any eyewitnesses who were in the area at the time of the accident.
 If a surveillance camera in the vicinity recorded the collision, we can review that footage and look for evidence that the driver was distracted by a cellphone or by something else.